shellscape/webpack-plugin-serve/recipes/custom-headers.md

 _(Update: As of v0.9.0, users may set Custom Headers using the `headers` option)_

 Occasionally a development environment needs to mirror certain aspects of the production environment.
 That may mean adding custom headers to each request the server responds to.
-On `webpack-plugin-serve` you have two ways to do that: the straightforward using the [Koa](https://koajs.com) underpinnings and our custom middleware.
+With `webpack-plugin-serve` you have two ways to do that: using [Koa](https://koajs.com) underpinnings or our custom middleware.

 ### Meat and Potatoes

 To get started, your `webpack` configuration should already be setup and building successfully without using `webpack-plugin-serve`.
-Next, let's get the plugin setup for custom headers using `KOA` options directly:
+Next, let's get the plugin setup for custom headers using `koa` options directly:

 ```js
 const { WebpackPluginServe: Serve } = require('webpack-plugin-serve');